adrianapvent/employee-scheduler/README.md

 ## Credits

-You may visit my [GitHub](https://github.com/VMLujanJr) profile to view my previous and most recent projects.
+You may visit my [GitHub](https://github.com/adrianapvent) profile to view my previous and most recent projects.

 ## License
 MIT License

-Copyright (c) 2022 VMLujanJr
+Copyright (c) 2022 adrianapvent

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal